LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 The failure modes, honestly

 The AI column has real weaknesses beyond taste.
 A model can phrase a detail loosely in the moment, and an AI world is only as trustworthy as whatever holds its facts: tools without a real record drift, and drift is fatal to exactly the long campaigns the machine is otherwise best at.
 It will also, by default, try to be agreeable, which is why a good AI game master needs to be engineered to say no. If the world lets you declare victory and writes it into canon, you do not have a game, you have a typewriter that flatters you.
-We wrote up that failure in why most AI RPGs let you cheat, and the memory failure in why AI RPGs forget.
+We wrote up that failure in why transcript-only roleplay can accept unsupported actions, and the memory failure in why AI RPGs forget.

 The human column's weakness is simpler and kinder: humans are finite.
 Prep takes hours they may not have, campaigns end when life intervenes, and not everyone has a group, a schedule, or a game master at all.